rkillickdev/rewind/README.md

 ### `ToastPopup.js`

 Similar in function to the `AlertPopup` but this component is used to handle displaying user feedback for CRUD functionality throughout the app.
 For example, successful creation, update or deletion of comments.
-When the useAlert hook is called and type/ text destructured, if the `type` is 'success', a Bootstrap Toast is rendered displaying the `text` as a message.
+When the useAlert hook is called and type/ text de-structured, if the `type` is 'success', a Bootstrap Toast is rendered displaying the `text` as a message.

 ### `UserDirection.js`